Please

 at the northern edge of the Sacramento Valley.

-sold to a Church group.
-YWAM (Youth with a Mission) now operates the hotel and
+when it was sold to a Church group.
+YWAM (Youth with a Mission) now operates

 There